temporalio/documentation/README.md

 But we recommend that you use the Vale extension for your IDE and follow the suggestions.

-If you have VSCode, we recommend the Vale VSCode extension.
+If you have VSCode, we recommend using the Vale VSCode extension.

-For details on the styles, see the rulesets defined in the `vale/styles` configuration.
+For more information on general style rules, see the rulesets defined in the `vale/styles` configuration file.

 #### Capitalization of core terms

 Many of Temporal's core terms can be used in a generic way.

-To differentiate one of Temporal's core terms from a generic instance of a term, always treat the Temporal term as a proper noun in documentation.
+To differentiate one of Temporal's core terms from a generic instance of a term, always treat the Temporal term as a proper noun.

-Generic versions of the same term should not be capitalized and should be used sparingly to avoid confusion.
+Do not capitalize generic versions of Temporal terms.
+Use generic versions sparingly to avoid confusion.

 - Correct: "Next, register the Activity within the Workflow."